sukey2008/SatoshiVM-svm-explorer/docs/CONTRIBUTING.md

 A. Custom configuration:

 1. Create `.env.local` file in the root folder and include all required environment variables from the [list](./ENVS.md)
 2. Optionally, clone `.env.example` and name it `.env.secrets`.
 Fill it with necessary secrets for integrating with [external services](./ENVS.md#external-services-configuration).
-Include only secrets your need.
+Include only secrets you need.
 3. Use `yarn dev` command to start the dev server.
 4. Open your browser and navigate to the URL provided in the command line output (by default, it is `http://localhost:3000`).

 B. Pre-defined configuration:

 1. Optionally, clone `.env.example` file into `configs/envs/.env.secrets`.
 Fill it with necessary secrets for integrating with [external services](./ENVS.md#external-services-configuration).
-Include only secrets your need.
+Include only secrets you need.
 2. Choose one of the predefined configurations located in the `/configs/envs` folder.
 3. Start your local dev server using the `yarn dev:<config_name>` command.
 4. Open your browser and navigate to the URL provided in the command line output (by default, it is `http://localhost:3000`).